Last updated: 18th February 2021

-Think of the Maldives and you think of tropical beach getaways, paradise islands with perfect white coral sand beaches and luxury – well you’d be right.
+Think of the Maldives and you think of tropical beach getaways, paradise islands with perfect white coral sandy beaches and luxury – well you’d be right.
 We went for a once in a lifetime trip, and it really was paradise found.
-For this bucket list trip we decided to take a family holiday with Garth’s parents and have two weeks of sheer indulgence and relaxation.
-In this post we’ll share our experience and of the overwater villas at the Meeru Island Resort and Spa.
+For this bucket list trip we decided to take an all-inclusive family holiday with Garth’s parents and have two weeks of sheer indulgence and relaxation.
+In this Meeru blog post we’ll share our experience of staying in a Maldives overwater villa at the Meeru Island Resort and Spa.

-After an exciting flight on Emirates comfortable and gigantic A380 via Dubai we arrived at Malé International Airport on the small island capital of Male, incredibly packed from coast to coast with buildings.
+After an exciting flight on Emirates comfortable and gigantic A380 via Dubai we arrived at Malé International Airport right next to the small island capital of Malé which is incredibly packed from coast to coast with buildings.

-Coming out of the arrivals hall we were met with ridiculous turquoise coloured sea views against jetty’s and a slight wiff of petrol from the seaplanes.
-After a wait in the humid heat for other passengers to arrive we set off!
+Coming out of the arrivals hall we were met with views of the ridiculous turquoise coloured sea against the jetties and a slight whiff of petrol from the seaplanes.
+After a wait in the humid heat for other passengers to arrive we set off in our speedboat!

-Then we saw Meeru in the distance, just like a shipwrecked island of palms getting closer and closer, we arrived to its beautiful crystal clear turquoise lagoon and perfect white sandy beach, where we were met by a line up of staff offering us cocktails.
+Then we saw Meeru in the distance, just like a desert Island with the palms swaying getting closer and closer, we arrived to its beautiful crystal clear turquoise lagoon and perfect white sandy beach.
+We were met by a line up of staff offering us ice cold cocktails.
 We had definitely arrived!

-After a welcome drink and induction we were shown to our Jacuzzi Water Villa.
-Nothing can describe the sheer joy we felt as we walked across to jetty over the tropical fish filled lagoon to our private villa, you really can’t believe you are actually in paradise.
-It was on our bucket list to stay in a water villa in the Maldives, so big tick!
-The island resort is actually once of the biggest in the Maldives, we went in high season, but you never felt like it was full as you only ever saw a handful of people on the beaches, just perfect.
+After our welcome drink and induction we were shown to our Jacuzzi Water Villa.
+Nothing can describe the sheer joy we felt as we walked across to jetty over the tropical fish filled lagoon to our private villa.
+We really couldn’t quite believe our eyes, yes we are actually staying in paradise!
+It was on our bucket list to stay in an overwater villa in the Maldives, so a huge tick!
+The Meeru Island Resort is actually once of the biggest islands in the Maldives, although it doesn’t feel big.
+We went in high season however we never felt like it was full as we only ever saw a handful of people on the beaches, just perfect.

 Meeru Jacuzzi Water Villa